nus-cs2103-AY2425S2/ip/docs/README.md

 Nice!
 I've marked this task as done:
   [T][X] Read a book
 ```
+### Notes
+* Marking an already mark task gives the same output, and keeps the task marked.

 ## Unmarking
 Unmarks a task from being complete.